juhaku/utoipa/README.md

 [![docs.rs](https://img.shields.io/static/v1?label=docs.rs&message=utoipa&color=blue&logo=data:image/svg+xml;base64,PHN2ZyByb2xlPSJpbWciIHhtbG5zPSJodHRwOi8vd3d3LnczLm9yZy8yMDAwL3N2ZyIgdmlld0JveD0iMCAwIDUxMiA1MTIiPjxwYXRoIGZpbGw9IiNmNWY1ZjUiIGQ9Ik00ODguNiAyNTAuMkwzOTIgMjE0VjEwNS41YzAtMTUtOS4zLTI4LjQtMjMuNC0zMy43bC0xMDAtMzcuNWMtOC4xLTMuMS0xNy4xLTMuMS0yNS4zIDBsLTEwMCAzNy41Yy0xNC4xIDUuMy0yMy40IDE4LjctMjMuNCAzMy43VjIxNGwtOTYuNiAzNi4yQzkuMyAyNTUuNSAwIDI2OC45IDAgMjgzLjlWMzk0YzAgMTMuNiA3LjcgMjYuMSAxOS45IDMyLjJsMTAwIDUwYzEwLjEgNS4xIDIyLjEgNS4xIDMyLjIgMGwxMDMuOS01MiAxMDMuOSA1MmMxMC4xIDUuMSAyMi4xIDUuMSAzMi4yIDBsMTAwLTUwYzEyLjItNi4xIDE5LjktMTguNiAxOS45LTMyLjJWMjgzLjljMC0xNS05LjMtMjguNC0yMy40LTMzLjd6TTM1OCAyMTQuOGwtODUgMzEuOXYtNjguMmw4NS0zN3Y3My4zek0xNTQgMTA0LjFsMTAyLTM4LjIgMTAyIDM4LjJ2LjZsLTEwMiA0MS40LTEwMi00MS40di0uNnptODQgMjkxLjFsLTg1IDQyLjV2LTc5LjFsODUtMzguOHY3NS40em0wLTExMmwtMTAyIDQxLjQtMTAyLTQxLjR2LS42bDEwMi0zOC4yIDEwMiAzOC4ydi42em0yNDAgMTEybC04NSA0Mi41di03OS4xbDg1LTM4Ljh2NzUuNHptMC0xMTJsLTEwMiA0MS40LTEwMi00MS40di0uNmwxMDItMzguMiAxMDIgMzguMnYuNnoiPjwvcGF0aD48L3N2Zz4K)](https://docs.rs/utoipa/latest/utoipa/)
 ![MSRV](https://img.shields.io/static/v1?label=MSRV&message=1.60%2B&color=orange&logo=rust)

 Want to have your API documented with OpenAPI?
-But you dont want to see the trouble with manual yaml or json tweaking?
+But you don't want to see the trouble with manual YAML or JSON tweaking?
 Would like it to be so easy that it would almost be like utopic?
 Don't worry utoipa is just there to fill this gap.
 It aims to do if not all then the most of heavy lifting for you enabling you to focus writing the actual API logic instead of documentation.
 It aims to be _minimal_, _simple_ and _fast_.
 It uses simple proc macros which you can use to annotate your code to have items documented.

 Utoipa crate provides auto generated OpenAPI documentation for Rust REST APIs.
-It treats code first appoach as a first class citizen and simplifies API documentation by providing simple macros for generating the documentation from your code.
+It treats code first approach as a first class citizen and simplifies API documentation by providing simple macros for generating the documentation from your code.

 It also contains Rust types of OpenAPI spec allowing you to write the OpenAPI spec only using